hhaentze/MRSegmentator/README.md

 ```

 ## Inference
 MRSegmentator segments all .nii and .nii.gz files in an input directory and writes segmentations to the specified output directory.
-Nifti files must be in the LPS orientation.
-If thats not the case for your data add the flag ```--force_LPS``` and MRSegmentator automaticaly changes image orientation before the inference step.
+MRSegmentator was trained on images in LPS orientation and automatically transforms input images accordingly.
 Afterwards, the segmenation's orientation will be changed back to match the original image.
+If you are certain that your images are in the LPS orientation you can skip this preoprocessing step by setting the ```--is_LPS``` flag (this significantly reduces runtime).
+MRSegmentator requires a lot of memory and can run into OutOfMemory exceptions when used on very large images (e.g. some CT scans).
+You can reduce memory usage by setting ```--split_level``` to 1 or 2.
+Be aware that this increases runtime and possibly reduces segmentation performance.

 ```bash
 mrsegmentator --modeldir <model directory> \